sebastienserre/simple-wall/readme.txt

 == Description ==
 Simple Wall only embed a shortcode and a block to display a Facebook public page.
+This plugin allows you to add the official Facebook widget available at https://developers.facebook.com/docs/plugins/page-plugin without any coding.
 Facebook is a trademark owned by Meta Platform Inc. Thivinfo.com has no link with this company or this Trademark.

 == Frequently Asked Questions ==